jimasp/behave-vsc/README.md

 ---
 ## Project requirements
+- Extension activation requires at least one `*.feature` file somewhere in your workspace.
 - No conflicting behave extension is enabled
-- A single vscode workspace folder (this extension does not support "multi-root workspaces")
-- A compatible project directory structure (see below)
+- A compatible directory structure (see below)
 - [ms-python.python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) extension
 - [behave](https://behave.readthedocs.io)
 - [python](https://www.python.org/)

 ### Required project directory structure
-- A single `features` folder somewhere inside your workspace folder, which contains a `steps` folder.
-(If your features folder is not in the root of your project and/or is not called "features", then you will need to set the `featuresPath` in extension settings.)
+- A single `features` folder somewhere, which contains a `steps` folder.
+(You don't have to call it "features" - read on, but behave requires "steps".)

-- `features` and `steps` folders must be contained somewhere within the vscode workspace working directory (not outside of it).
 - A behave-conformant directory structure, for example:
 ```
   . features/
+  .       +-- environment.py
   .       +-- steps/
   .       |      +-- *.py
   .       +-- web_tests/
   .       |      +-- *.feature
   .       +-- storage_tests/
   .       |      +-- *.feature
-  .       +-- environment.py
 ```
- - If you don't want your `features` folder in the project root, you can add a `behave.ini` or `.behaverc` file to your project root folder and add a `paths` setting and update the `featuresPath` setting in extension settings.
+ - If you don't want your `features` folder in the project root, you can add a `behave.ini` or `.behaverc` file to your workspace folder and add a `paths` setting and then update the `featuresPath` setting in extension settings.
 ```
+// settings.json file
+"behave-vsc.featuresPath": "behave_tests/features",
+"behave-vsc.workingDirectory": "" // (this is optional, empty string defaults to workspace folder root)

+// behave.ini file
 [behave]
 paths=behave_tests/features
 ```
-- You can also import steps from other folders via python (you should test this manually with behave first):
+- While only one features steps folder is supported by behave, you can import steps from other folders via python (you should test this manually with behave first):
 ```
   . features/
+  .       +-- environment.py
   .       +-- steps/
   .       |      +-- import_steps.py  (`from features.web_tests.steps import web_steps`)
   .       +-- web_tests/